Idempotence¶

 }

-// do the work here
+// Do the actual work here

 // ...

-await _messageTracker.MarkAsProcessed(messageId);
+await _messageTracker.MarkAsProcessed(message.Id);

 }